3.1 If you need training, check the trainer

 3.8 Terms & Conditions

-- Hourly rate CHF 125 incl.
-Kilometre fees and driving time up to 5 km total distance.
+- A private lesson costs CHF 125/hour, including mileage and driving time up to 5 km total driving distance.

-As from 5 km total driving distance, the driving time plus a kilometre fee of CHF 0.80/km + VAT/MWST will be charged.
+- As from 5 km total driving distance, the driving time plus a kilometre fee of CHF 0.80/km + VAT/MWST is charged pro rata.

 - The first lesson should be paid on site in cash, or via TWINT.
 A receipt will be mailed electronically.